david-a-wheeler/flex-perms/README.md

 An example of a rule file might be `.claude/flex-perms/deny/Bash/sudo.rule`.

 Each permission directory is checked in turn.
-In each permission directory, the rules in `deny` are checked first, then `ask`, then `allow`.
+In each permission directory, the rules in the `deny` subdirectory are checked first, then `ask` subdirectory, then `allow` subdirectory.
+Within those subdirectories, the rules for the tool are tried, then the rules for "see also" tools, and the rules for the "ALL" tool.
 Within a rule, a rule matches if any of its clauses match ("OR" semantics), and a clause matches if all its conditions match ("AND" semantics).

 ## Installing